ejvelasco/tcp_client/README.md

 ## Example
 The example.js file is a Client class instance that actually interacts with a server.
 ## Tests
-The test suite provided tests the principal methods of the Client class, specifically for the principal features mentioned below.
+The test suite provided tests the methods of the Client class, specifically on the principal features mentioned below.
 ## The example features the following:
 * Connects and provides credentials to the server.
 * Listens for a heartbeat and times out after 2 seconds without a heartbeat.